Retrograde peri-implantitis of dental implants

 Surgical access and cleaning of an implant with retrograde peri-implantitis

 Surgical access and curettage and irrigation of the implant.
+The use of diode laser to finish up the disinfection is a nice adjunct as seen by Kosinski Inside Dentistry 01 2022.
 Much like the treatment of peri-implantitis the methods of cleaning the threads are many.
 A guided bone regeneration (GBR) finishes up the procedure.

 Apicoectomy treatment approach

-One can also simply remove the lesion and the offending apical portion of the dental implant as Balshi 2007 JOMI does.
+One can also simply remove the lesion and the offending apical portion of the dental implant as Balshi 2007 JOMI and Franceschi IJPRD 2021 do.
 This method may be better if the dental implant is apically outside the bone contours or very close.
 This is somewhat likely as the real reason there is an apical radiolucency may be perf or near perf with the dental implant.
 This can even be seen in some papers.
 Not sure these are true retrograde peri-implantitis though.

 Is retrograde peri-implantitis real or a result of slightly less than ideal surgery?

 Some of the cases in the literature and ones we have seen are clearly the result of less than ideal placement resulting in the apical portion of the implant being outside the bone or in an area with very thin cortical bone only.
 Quirynen COIR 2005 states that retrograde peri-implantitis should be distinguished from non-integration of the apex and this is exactly what we see in some studies.
 The x-ray below is from an article in Dentistry Today Oct 2019.
 Does this x-ray show retrograde peri-implantitis or simply less than ideal placement?
 It seems obvious to me this implant is simply too far buccal but depends on where this screen shot is taken from as we move around the arch.
 It may look better or worse than this as one scrolls through the axial view.

 The Sarmast JOE 2019 case studies bring up an interesting issue of inactive lesions near teeth needing endo.
 Placing an implant in either a site with a previous root canal or near a tooth needing a root canal increases the likelihood of a retrograde lesion.
 Lefever J Clin Perio 2013